 As of October 2022, Chad is still considered a fugitive by the US Government.
 He is unable to travel at all else he will be arrested again and face an expensive extradition procedure which will eventually fail the US government each and every time.

 His mother has visited him where we now reside, yet they still list him as missing and his whereabouts unknown.
-His son is currently 22 years old and an adult.
+His son is currently in his twenties and is an adult.
 He chooses to have no relationship with her while she continues this farce.
 Yet she continues this and chooses to have no relationship with her son over this.

 Alex was listed by the National Center for Missing and Exploited Children as missing until 2022, despite being 26 years old at that point.
 The only thing that got the poster taken down was a TikTok Chad posted criticizing NCMEC.